 Wei Zhiruo straightened her neck, cradling them in between her folded arms.
 She was lying down with her back against a seldom used canoe.
 Probably abandoned by the shore.

 But before that it was painful, all white for some while.
-The implications weren’t good – a strong shock thundered through her body, almost dislocating her from her languid repose.
-If she hadn’t been on the look-out for it, the silent night might have echoed with her resentful cry like a vengeful ghost.
+The implications weren’t good – a strong ache thundered through her body, almost dislocating her from her languid repose.
+If she hadn’t been on the look-out for it, the silent night might have echoed with her resentful cry like a vengeful ghost!

-She thought of the past betrayals; some of them imprinted on her mind.
-Eyes flushed with stale disbelief, and a mind winding through events of the past, painting each scene, each conversation, each insult she had heard.
-Wei Zhiruo tried to make out what had happened just a day ago, but which now was a matter of a previous lifetime.
-Hilarious-!
+She ended up thinking about some of the past betrayals; some of them imprinted on her mind.
+Eyes still flushed with stale disbelief, and a mind winding through events of the past, Wei Zhiruo was painting each scene, each conversation, each insult she had heard.

 Wei Zhiruo knew for a fact that all those who had driven her past madness were somewhere else, not even here.
 And god forbid-!
 If ever there was a time which brought them in front of her again…but, it would never be the same.
 It will be long past her current suffering.
 It was worthless to chase a fate so clearly set in stone, right?
 She couldn't just go back in time and make them suffer a fate worse than death?!
 Could she?
 What she had left for them as a part of her revenge should suffice - right, right?!